Starfoil/starbird/README.md

 * resolution change? (rework the layouts)
 * animations! and make my own sprites and artwork
 ### Changes
+- 2017-06-02 : Tweaks some numbers, and removed some unnecessary objects, release 1.2.1
 - 2017-05-30 : Added level selection, adventure mode!
 - 2017-05-29 : Updated history change list into github... about time
 - 2017-05-28 : Added boss mobs to game, better optimizaton for low-end CPUs